Query expansion techniques for information retrieval: A survey: Query Expansion

 Recently, fuzzy logic based expansion techniques have also become popular.
-References \cite{singh2016new,singh2016novel} used a fuzzy logic-based query expansion technique, and, top-retrieved documents (using pseudo-relevance feedback) as data sources.
-Here, each expansion term (obtained from top retrieved documents) is given a relevance score using fuzzy rules.
+Singh et al. \cite{singh2016new,singh2016novel} used a fuzzy logic-based QE technique, and, the top-retrieved documents (obtained using pseudo-relevance feedback) as data sources.
+Here, each expansion term (obtained from the top retrieved documents) is given a relevance score using fuzzy rules.
 The relevance scores of the expanded terms are summed up to infer the high fuzzy weights for selecting expansion terms.